OpenTreeOfLife/germinator/new_synthetic_tree.md

 # Building and deploying a new version of the synthetic tree

+This is still a fairly manual process, although we aim to automate in the future (possibly using ansible?).

 **Overview**

 The steps to build and deploy a new version of the synthetic tree are: